A Guide to Drying and Curing Cannabis

 In this guide, you’ll discover the importance of drying and curing cannabis and the main factors to consider when devising your own process.

 After harvest, cannabis plants are dried and then cured.
-Drying is often the more simple of the two processes and usually involves hanging plants in a controlled environment such that they lose most of their moisture.
+Drying is often the simpler of the two processes and usually involves hanging plants in a controlled environment such that they lose most of their moisture.

 Leo Gontmakher, CEO of 4Front Ventures, explains that the curing and drying processes are essential steps that bring out the aroma and flavor of the cannabis plant.
 “They also prepare the cannabis flower for consumption by removing moisture and unwanted sugars that would typically cause a burning sensation in the throat,” he tells Analytical Cannabis.

-That said, careful drying and curing of cannabis is not always necessary.
+That said, careful drying and curing of cannabis is not always necessary due to product type.
 Nick Tennant, founder and CTO of Precision Extraction, explains that around fifty percent of products sold at dispensaries are extracts.
 The consideration for drying and curing cannabis used to make these products will be different from those used for raw plant products.

 For example, plants used to produce live resin products might be rapidly freeze-dried immediately after harvest.
-In many other extracts, you’re going to be removing terpenes and other heat-sensitive molecules from the final product anyway, so exposure to high temperature is less of concern.
+In many other extraction processes, plants will be exposed to high temperatures, high pressures, and/or solvents, so terpenes and other heat-sensitive molecules from the original harvested plant material will be re-added or replaced in the final product.
 You also don’t have to worry about bud structure and chlorophyll content, among other factors.
 Tennant notes that you can often be far more liberal with the heat and timing in these cases.